Dement Printing Company: Foundation

-Dement Printing Company building
+Company building

 In 1909 the company had grown enough that the Dements decided to construct their own building at 2002 6th Street.
 The building, now listed on the National Register of Historic Places, is notable for its inclusion of classical elements in an industrial structure.
 The two-story brick building lies on a triangular block, giving it an unusual shape.
 The main entrance is located at the intersection of 20th Avenue and 6th Street on a cutaway corner.
 Above the main entrance, the company name and construction date are inscribed into the face of the building.
 A water table is painted white, and the capitals of the pilasters below each window bay contain a unique "running-dog" pattern.
 An old side entrance, later enclosed, was highlighted by a stone cornice with corbels which also featured this running-dog pattern.

 The building has been altered several times since its construction.
 New space for offices, a composing room, a press room, an offset printing room, and a bindery room have been added over the 100+ years in which the company has operated.
 At its peak the company took up nearly the entire block and employed 70 people, making it one of the largest printing companies in the state.

 Later generations

 Frank Dement sold his share of the business to his brother, John Vance, and moved to Texas in 1913.
 After John Vance died in 1949, his children took over the business.
 All seven of his children worked in the business at some time during their lives.
 John Ernest Dement (b.
 April 29, 1944), grandson of John Vance through James H Dement (1915–1987), took over the company in 1974.
 His wife, Judy, and children, Corey and Scott, also help with the business.
 Corey and Scott are thus the fifth generation to be involved in the family business, beginning with the founder, John Joseph Dement.
+Scott Bancroft took over in 2016.

-In 2016, Dement Printing was sold to two local sisters, Melissa Love and Sara Love.
-They continue the tradition started by the Dement Family of quality, local printing at an affordable price.
-In addition, Generations at Dement Printing has expanded to include Bridal Registry, Gifts, and Fine Printing.
+In 2000, Dement Printing opened another shop, Generations Fine Paper and Gifts in 2000.
+In 2016 it was sold to two local sisters, Melissa Love and Sara Love.